 Positive voices from around the world

-Leaders from 16 organisations spanning Belgium, Canada, China, India, Iran, Ireland, the Philippines, Russia, Saudi Arabia, Scotland, South Africa, Switzerland, Taiwan and the United States will be recognised for using facilitation to make change and progress happen for their organisations.
+Leaders from 8 organisations spanning Canada, Denmark, India, the Netherlands, Russia and Turkey will be recognised for using facilitation to make change and progress happen for their organisations.

-“Facilitation is being used in companies, communities and government around the world.
-The awards recognise the specific impacts that organisations and facilitators have achieved from facilitation.” – Vinay Kumar, Chair of the IAF
+“Facilitation is being used around the world by leaders who understand the power of facilitation.
+The awards recognise the specific impacts have achieved from using facilitation.” – Julia Donohue, Chair of the IAF

 “We all want to see positive change in the world we live but it’s not easy to achieve.
 Under pressure, group dynamics and processes can fall apart.
-These are make-or-break moments when an independent facilitator can make all the difference.” – Jeffer London, IAF Board Member
+These are make-or-break moments when an independent facilitator can make all the difference.” – Jeffer London, Award Ceremony Host.

-“The awards flow from a peer evaluation of nominations by association volunteers who award points based on a set of objective criteria capable of being applied to any project.
-The results for successful nominees are reflected in awards at the platinum, gold and silver levels.
-The awards are international recognition for the achievements of both organisations and facilitators.” – Vinay Kumar, Chair of the IAF
+“The awards flow from a peer evaluation of nominations by IAF members who award points based on objective criteria that can be applied to any project.
+The results for successful nominees are reflected in awards at the silver, gold and platinum levels.
+The awards are international recognition for the achievements of both organisations and facilitators.” – Julia Donohue, Chair of the IAF

-“The remarkably diverse range of projects receiving awards demonstrates our belief that good group process facilitation can be used in any context to help people change the world around them and have an impact,” shared Mr. Kumar.
+“The remarkably diverse range of projects receiving awards demonstrates our belief that good group process facilitation can be used in any context to help people change the world around them and have an impact,” shared Ms Donohue.

-“The facilitators who have gained recognition for their expertise have combined innovative planning with expert delivery in widely-varied fields to help their clients meet complex challenges and achieve organisational objectives,” Mr. Kumar said.
+“The facilitators who have gained recognition for their expertise have combined innovative planning with expert delivery in widely-varied fields to help their clients meet complex challenges and achieve organisational objectives,” Ms Donohue said.

 About the award ceremony